alex-rodriguez/easy_captcha_solver/README.md

 easy_c = EasyCaptchaSolver.new(image_url: "http://www.example.net/LoadCaptcha.icm?idCaptcha=123456")
 easy_c.captcha #=> "ABCDE"
 ```
-You can also use an image from your local:
+You can also solve a captcha from your local using image_path:

 ```ruby
 require 'easy_captcha_solver'